 It seems like a common task – getting on a ladder for gutter cleaning, hang Christmas lights, or repair the roof.
-But did you know that millions of people receive emergency treatment from ladder-related injuries each year?
-And, it contributes to thousands of deaths, too.
+But did you know that thousands of people receive emergency treatment from ladder-related injuries each year?
+And, it contributes to hundreds of deaths, too.
+Find out how to avoid the most common ladder mistakes.

 Not only DIY-ers can use tips for climbing a ladder.
 Professional contractors can get too comfortable and need to be reminded of ladder safety hazards as well.
 LeafFilter Gutter Protection shares these common ladder mistakes so that you can avoid them the next time you have to climb up a ladder to complete a common household chore: